 - PRESS GAZETTE quotes Ossian Shine: “It was a fascinating project to be involved in, but at the same time so surreal to see a character that looks and sounds just like you speaking phrases and sentences at someone, or something, else’s command.”

 ‘This kind of prototyping is helping us to understand how AI and synthetic media can be combined with our real-time feeds of photography and reporting to create whole new kinds of products and services.‘Nick Cohen, global head of product, core news services, in Reuters news release

 - The finesse is putting a suite of AI systems in sync.
 In its most elemental form, it is one data set (the game results) driving another data set (the representation of the presenter’s face and speech).
-Visual highlight and automated writing systems work in tandem with an automated editing system plus an AI model that generates imagery of a speaking human.
+Visual highlight identification and automated writing systems work in tandem with an automated editing system, all feeding into an AI model that generates imagery of a speaking human.

 - Similar systems could work in other areas, such as customer service, consumer how-to’s, online instruction, or others domains that communicate purely factual information.

 - It remains to be seen if it could do a news report, but it is another step in that direction.
 FORBES says Reuters is open to ‘other areas besides sport.’

 - Prototyping by a major western news agency likely will accelerate work on further possibilities.